CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/03_matlab/05_managing_tests.md

 - **Key Benefits**:
   - **Centralized Management**, **Efficient Debugging**, **Certification Compliance**, **Enhanced Traceability**, **Automated Reporting**, and **Scalability** collectively contribute to a robust and reliable BMS testing framework.

-By implementing structured and comprehensive test management practices using Simulink Test Manager, developers can ensure that their Battery Management Systems are thoroughly validated, compliant with industry standards, and ready for deployment in safety-critical applications.
-This approach not only enhances the reliability and safety of the BMS but also optimizes development time and reduces costs associated with manual testing and documentation.